-Lemon is a most pleasing scent for most herb lovers.
+Lemon is a pleasing scent for most herb lovers.
 It can come from a multitude of different herbs, either as the main fragrance or as a delicate note that brightens the scent.

-Lemon herbs are popular for teas and cooking recipes.
-They bring a bright, cheerful flavor to lighter foods like pasta, fish, and chicken, and can make a not-so-tasty tea palatable.
+Lemon-flavored herbs are popular for teas and cooking recipes.
+These herbs bring a bright, cheerful flavor to lighter foods like pasta, fish, and chicken, and can make a not-so-tasty tea palatable.

 01 of 05

 Lemon verbena (Aloysia triphylla) has a powerfully strong lemon scent.
-It is fantastic to grow for the 'clean lemon' fragrance that it has.
-To many, it reminds them of the furniture polish Pledge, but without the chemical chaser.
+It is fantastic to grow for the clean lemon fragrance that it has.
+It reminds many people of the furniture polish Pledge but without the heavy chemical aftertaste.

 It is refreshing and uplifting, perfect for making an herbal vinegar for a household cleaner or window spray.